Central Chambers (Fremantle): History

 Central Chambers was built by the contractor Richard Rennie, who had previously built Owston's Buildings in 1903 and the National Hotel in 1895.
 It was designed by architect Frederick William Burwell who also designed the Victoria Pavilion, Sail and Anchor Hotel, Fowler's Warehouse, Owston's Buildings and Marmion House.
 The superintendent of works was W. Sefton.
 The clients for the building were George and William Silas Pearse, and the building originally contained a range of shops and offices.

 The building is constructed of brickwork throughout resting on a basecourse of rusticated bluestone.
 It features a decorative façade on the first floor exterior featuring Central Chambers in stucco.
 The paired windows feature stucco and pilastered and stucco arches with elaborate decorations above and piers below.
 The parapet has a balustrade and five highly decorative pediments extending below.
 The original entrance is still located between the shops and features stained glass leadlight sidelights and French doors between.
 Originally the entrance hall and vestibule lead to the shops and offices, the staircase being made from polished jarrah.
 Tiles in different colours have been used for dados, corridors and decorations.
 The building is embellished in the Italian Renaissance style.

-It originally had frontal verandahs which were removed 1952.
+It originally had frontal verandahs, but which were removed 1952.
 J & W Bateman, owners of the building in 1957, added a loading ramp to the rear of the building.